Fault Proof

 Requests the host to prepare the L2 Output at the l2 output root <outputroot>.
 The L2 Output is the preimage of a computed output root.

-Requests the host to prepare all preimages used in the execution of the block at <blocknumber> height.
+Requests the host to prepare all preimages used in the building of the payload specified by <payload_attributes>. <payload_attributes> is a JSON object with the fields parentBlockHash and payloadAttributes.

 l2-account-proof <blockhash_and_address>